moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ## Customize RainbowKit

 RainbowKit simplifies the complexities of managing wallet connections while offering various options for customizing UI and functionality to fit the needs of a dApp.
 A full list of customization options can be found in the RainbowKit [documentation](https://www.rainbowkit.com/docs/introduction){target=\_blank}.
-This section covers customizing the **Connect Wallet** button to connect initially to Demo EVM Chain and render it in a custom color.
+This section covers customizing the **Connect Wallet** button to connect initially to the Demo EVM Chain and render it in a custom color.

 ### Set Custom Initial Chain